appleseedhq/appleseed-maya/docs/source/about/about.rst

 About
 *****

-This software was written by a team of salacious lamas while on a trip to a Bavarian castle's dungeon.
+This software was written by a team of salacious lamas while on a trip to a Bavarian castle's dungeon, upon finding a large stash of apfelwein.